By Tom Demerly for tomdemerly.com

 - Ditch the Superfluous Gadgets.

 I’ve been in the triathlon industry since it started in the 1980’s.
 I am one of the guys responsible for selling this stuff to you.
-Much of it is useful.
-Some of it has made training more convenient and easier.
-I use two gadgets: A Garmin 920XT since it is easy to use and does what I need and a Wahoo KICKR smart trainer.
+Some of it is useful, most of it is a time suck.
+Some of it makes training more convenient and easier.
+I only use one gadget: A Garmin Fenix wrist top computer since it is easy to use and does what I need.
 That’s it.
-Only two.
-Both appliances tell me how far, how fast, how hard.
+Only one.
+It tells me how far, how fast, how hard.
 That’s all I need.

 Remember, at the finish line only one metric counts: how fast you got there.